Soufian13/AI_SEE/README.md

-# AI_SEE What You Like - Book Predictions Based on Sentiment Analysis
+# AI_SEE what you like - Book predictions based on sentiment analysis

 ## 1. Project Overview